-If you need more complicated authoritative data, with

-referrals,

-wildcards, CNAME/DNAME support, or DNSSEC authoritative

-service,

-setup a stub-zone for it as detailed in the stub zone

-section

-below.

-deny Do not send an answer, drop the query.
-If there is a

-match

-from local data, the query is answered.

-refuse

-Send an error message reply, with rcode REFUSED.
-If there

-a match from local data, the query is answered.

-static

-If there is a match from local data, the query is

-answered.

-Otherwise, the guery is answered with nodata or

-nxdomain.

-For a negative answer a SOA is included in the answer

-if

-present as local-data for the zone apex domain.

-transparent

-If there is a match from local data, the query is

-answered.

-Otherwise if the query has a different name, the query

-resolved normally.
-If the query is for a name given
+referrals, If you need more complicated authoritative data, with service, wildcards, CNAME/DNAME support, or DNSSEC authoritative section setup a stub-zone for it as detailed in the stub zone below. match deny Do not send an answer, drop the query.
+If there is a from local data, the query is answered. is refuse Send an error message reply, with rcode REFUSED.
+If there a match from local data, the query is answered. answered. nxdomain. if If there is a match from local data, the query is Otherwise, the query is answered with nodata or For a negative answer a SOA is included in the answer present as local-data for the zone apex domain. answered. is in localdata, zone created transparent If there is a match from local data, the query is Otherwise if the query has a different name, the query resolved normally.
+If the query is for a name given localdata but no such type of data is given in then a noerror nodata answer is returned.
+If no local- is given local-data causes a transparent zone to be by default.